-Howie King, Director of Airline Account Management
+Howie King, Vice President, Customer Account Management

-25+ years experience managing large scale implementation programs in the Aerospace industry, including 9 years as a Program Manager at SAAB Sensis and 12 years with Lockheed Martin/GE Aerospace.
+25+ years experience managing large scale implementation programs in the aerospace industry, including 9 years as a Program Manager at SAAB Sensis and 12 years with Lockheed Martin/GE Aerospace.

 CoE Focus Areas: Air traffic management optimization, airport and airline operations optimization, large program design and implementation, deployment of surface management/multilateration systems.